JoeyScottSchronce/PythonScripting/ImageConverter/README.md

 - time (standard library, included with Python)

 ## Installation
-1. Fork the repository:Fork this repository on GitHub to create your own copy for customization or contribution.
+1. Fork this repository on GitHub to create your own copy for customization or contribution.

-2. Install the required packages:Open a terminal and run:
+2. Install the required packages: <br>
+Open a terminal and run:
 ```
 pip install Pillow tkinterdnd2 pyinstaller
 ```